 8. Communicate: Clear and consistent communication that emphasizes the group's commitment to diversity and inclusion can go a long way in creating a sense of belonging.
 This could be through regular updates, town-hall-style meetings, or an open-door discussion policy.

-9. Inclusion in Decision Making: Give all members a voice in decision-making processes.
-This ensures a variety of perspectives are considered and makes members feel valued and included.
+9. Inclusion in Decision-Making: Give all members a voice in decision-making processes.
+This ensures various perspectives are considered and makes members feel valued and included.

 The Supreme Court ruling is a significant moment for American education, but it need not signal a retreat from our commitment to diversity and inclusivity.
 Rather, it should serve as an impetus to reaffirm our dedication to these values, not simply in our admission policies but in the very fabric of our educational institutions.